Marcel Žigante

-Marcel Žigante (1929 – 8 March 2015) was a Yugoslav and later Croatian professional football manager and former player.
+Marcel Žigante (30 October 1929 – 8 March 2015) was a Yugoslav and Croatian professional football manager and player.

 Playing career

 Born in Rijeka, Kingdom of Yugoslavia, present day Croatia, Žigante's football career began in a small club called Šparta Zagreb in 1943.
 After the end of World War II, he started playing for Dinamo Zagreb in 1945.
 He did not stay there for long though.
 First, Žigante went to Čapljina and then, in 1949, he joined Sarajevo.
 He played there until 1955, during which time he collected 96 league appearances. Žigante then played with Radnički Beograd as they reached 3rd place in the 1955–56 Yugoslav First League season.

 His next club was Sarajevo's fierce city rival Željezničar.
 He played in 41 league games and scored 11 goals for the club during his three-year tenure. Žigante decided to end his playing career in 1960 after leaving Željezničar.
 He is remembered as one of the best right wingers during the 1940s and 1950s in Yugoslavia.